 3. gobi manchurian dry – indo chinese recipe of pan fried cauliflower florets coated with a spicy sauce. fairly easy to prepare, this gobi manchurian recipe is not spicy like the restaurant or street versions. if you want, you can add more of the ginger, garlic and green chilies and increase the spice and heat in the dish.

-4. gobi manchurian gravy – gobi manchurian is a popular indo chinese recipe and is super delicious and tasty. this recipe is a slightly healthier version of gobi manchurian as for the batter i have used whole wheat flour (atta) and have pan fried the gobi florets.
+4. gobi manchurian curry recipe – gobi manchurian is a popular indo chinese recipe and is super delicious and tasty. this recipe is a slightly healthier version of gobi manchurian as for the batter i have used whole wheat flour (atta) and have pan fried the gobi florets.

 5. aloo gobi dry – a simple and easy recipe for making punjabi cauliflower potato dish. delicious in its simplicity.